Site logo

 Ace for Horses

-Acepromazine, or “Ace,” is a common name in horse care.
-It’s a sedative that helps calm horses in stressful situations, from vet visits to transportation.
+Acepromazine, or “Ace,” is a widely used sedative for horses.
+It helps keep them calm in stressful situations like vet visits and transport.

-But what exactly does it do, and when should it be used?
-In this post, we’ll dive into how acepromazine works, why vets recommend it, and what horse owners need to know before using it.
+In this post, we’ll break down what Ace does, why vets recommend it, and what every horse owner should know before using it.

 Ace for Horses: Key Takeaway